chris-straka/bugtracker/frontend/vue/README.md

 This template should help get you started developing with Vue 3 in Vite.

+## Dashboard

+### Home

+ticket statistics + search bar for viewing projects/tickets they're assigned.

+### Profile

+Profile page where a user change their username, email and password.

+### Workspace

+For viewing all the projects/tickets they created, and all the projects/tickets they're assigned to.

+### User Management (Admin Only)

+For promoting users privileges or removing them from stuff.

 ## Recommended IDE Setup

 [VSCode](https://code.visualstudio.com/) + [Volar](https://marketplace.visualstudio.com/items?itemName=Vue.volar) (and disable Vetur) + [TypeScript Vue Plugin (Volar)](https://marketplace.visualstudio.com/items?itemName=Vue.vscode-typescript-vue-plugin).